 About

-The Energy Managers Association (EMA) was set up in February 2012 to act as the voice for energy management professionals across all industries and to enhance the recognition of the Energy Management profession.
-In its twelfth year the EMA represents a community of over 7,250 energy management professionals - some of the most respected names in energy management who oversee approximately £10 billion worth of the UK energy spend.
+The Energy Managers Association (EMA) was established in February 2012 to serve as the voice of energy management professionals across all industries and to raise the profile of the energy management profession.
+Now in its 13th year, the EMA represents a community of over 7,250 energy management professionals – including some of the most respected names in the field – who oversee approximately £12 billion of the UK’s energy spend.

-As the leading professional membership Association, the EMA aims to continue improving the position of energy management experts, establishing best practice in energy management and encouraging knowledge exchange.
-The EMA is run for the benefit of individual energy managers, and all delivered initiatives and activities underline its energy demand and carbon management focus, with energy and carbon emission reduction, sustainable green practices and climate change concerns being the key drivers.
+As the leading professional membership association, the EMA continues to work towards strengthening the position of energy management experts, promoting best practice and facilitating knowledge exchange.
+The Association is run for the benefit of individual energy managers and the organisations they represent.
+All its initiatives and activities reflect a core focus on energy demand and carbon management, with energy and carbon emission reduction, sustainable practices, and climate change mitigation as key priorities.

 The EMA aims to: